ChaoticAkantor/CARPG/README.md

 # Berserker
   Bloodlust is a passive ability, that can be activated to double all healing bonuses, draining charge.

-  Can steal health by dealing damage.
+  Can steal health by dealing damage inside and outside of bloodlust.

 # Engineer